-My two children never would take a bottle, and it wasn’t for any lack of trying on my part.
-When our friend Crystal asked about any magic strategies that would get her third baby to accept a bottle, I sent her a list of ideas in hopes that at least one of mine would be one that she had not yet tried.
+My two children never would accept a bottle, and it wasn’t for any lack of trying on my part.
+When our friend Crystal asked about any magic strategies that would get her third baby to take bottle, I sent her a list of ideas in hopes that at least one of mine would be one that she had not yet tried.

 My husband Ryan got traumatized by trying to give the baby the bottle and having him scream his head off, so after many consecutive attempts in our process of getting ready for me to go back to work, he sort of gave up and then later blamed himself for this no-bottle-taking baby problem which lasted for 8 months.
 While he blamed himself, it was actually my problem to solve, because who was taking the boobs to work with her everyday?